-E v e r y Manasquan High School student knows the struggle of 90-degree weather outside, but shivering in class.
+Every Manasquan High School student knows the struggle of 90-degree weather outside, but shivering in class.
 Wondering how to stay warm in school and not overheat outside?
-The answer is simple, layers.
-Match a t-shirt with a warm flannel, throw on a pair of shorts, and slide on your flip flops for those hot June days.
+The answer is simple, lay-Match ers. a t-shirt with a warm flannel, throw on a pair Beach Towel of shorts, and slide on your flip flops for those hot June days.
 If your outside, wrap the flannel around your waist to stay cool.
 Everyone knows that staying cool at the beach is nearly impossible in August, but wearing a light crochet bathing suit cover-up will help.
 This summer is all about bright colors and vintage throwbacks, so throw on that eye-catching cover-up with round sunglasses on your way to the beach.
 Shoes are optional!
-Jumpsuits and rompers may be a little formal for beach days,
+Jumpsuits and rompers may be a little formal for beach days, but are perfect for hot summer nights.
+For a vintage look, match a denim jumpsuit with a pair of platform shoes to create the perfect 70's throwback.
+A floral print romper with a plunge neck is an essential this summer.
+Pair the romper with a funky necklace to make it a little more formal!
 A print that your bound to see a lot this summer is gingham.
 Whether it's a retro one piece, or a simple sun

+SHOULD ALL BE FEMINISTS

 dress, this pattern is ideal for summer 2017.
 Yellow is the prominent color of this summer, so match that gingham sundress with bright yellow sandals.

 This summer, t-shirts are no longer boring.
 This trend is all about plain white t-shirts with political and social slogans written right across the chest.
 At Paris Fashion Week, a Dior model strutted down the runway wearing a shirt t-shirt that had the message, "We Should All Be Feminists."
 Match a graphic tee with distressed denim shorts for a comfy and casual outfit.

 Summer 2017 follows a lot of trends from the 60s and 70s, so make sure to hit up your local thrift shore before buying new clothes.
 Take fashion risks this summer and make these trends your own!

 Top 11 Summer Essentials

 Beach/ Pool

-Good Friends

-Beach

-By: Sarah Higgins & Amanda Karp
+Good Friends By: Sarah Higgins & Amanda Karp

-Good Summer Playlist Sun Tan Lotion
+Good Summer Playlist

+Sun Tan Lotion

+Juicy Watermelon

-Good Crispy Tan Juicy Watermelon
+Good Crispy Tan

 Beach Badge

 Popsicles

 Good Hat

 Sunglasses

-15 REASONS WHY CHICKEN NUGGETS ARE BETTER THAN BOYS

-By: Amanda Karp & Sarah Higgins
+15 REASONS WHY CHICKEN NUGGETS ARE BETTER THAN BOYS By: Amanda Karp & Sarah Higgins

-- Chicken nuggets will always be there for you when you need them most

-- 2. Chicken nuggets don't play video games

-- 3. Chicken nuggets will always pay attention to you

-- 4. You can't dip boys in honey mustard and eat them like you can with chicken nuggets

-- 5. Chicken nuggets don't care how much you weigh

-- 6. Chicken nuggets don't have a type

-- 7. What you see is what you get with chicken nuggets

-- 8. Chicken nuggets don't mind hanging out with your friends

-- 9. Chicken nuggets will feed you when you're hungry

-- 10. Chicken nuggets will listen to your stories

-- 11. Chicken nuggets will listen to you complain

-- 12. Chicken nuggets aren't moody

-- 13. Chicken nuggets don't forget important dates

-- 14. Chicken nuggets will let you have as many dogs as you want

-- 15. Chicken nuggets don't lie
+1. Chicken nuggets will always be there for you when you need them most 2.
+Chicken nuggets don't play video games 3.
+Chicken nuggets will always pay attention to you 4.
+You can't dip boys in honey mustard and eat them like you can with chicken nuggets 5.
+Chicken nuggets don't care how much you weigh 6.
+Chicken nuggets don't have a type 7.
+What you see is what you get with chicken nuggets 8.
+Chicken nuggets don't mind hanging out with your friends 9.
+Chicken nuggets will feed you when you're hungry 10.
+Chicken nuggets will listen to your stories 11.
+Chicken nuggets will listen to you complain 12.
+Chicken nuggets aren't moody 13.
+Chicken nuggets don't forget important dates 14.
+Chicken nuggets will let you have as many dogs as you want 15.
+Chicken nuggets don't lie